 I signed up before the December 2013 FDA involvement.
 I went in with an open mind, enthusiastic to discover more.
 However, I have emerged with deep concerns about privacy, the ability to withdraw from medical research, and who really owns one's data.
 Following is my opinion, based on my experience.

-We do not sell, lease, or rent your individual-level Personal Information without your explicit consent.— personal communication, 23andme
+We do not sell, lease, or rent your individual-level personal information without your explicit consent.— 23andMe (personal communication to the author)

 What Are You Trading Away For That Ancestry Information?Click thumbnail to view full-size